 FAQ about Heating and Cooling Websites

 Should I Use an HVAC Website Builder?

 We don’t recommend website builders because they limit your SEO potential.
-In addition, most builders use pre-made code blocks that resemble countless other websites throughout the internet.
-If you have no web design help, however, it’s not a bad alternative.
+In addition, most builders use pre-made code blocks that resemble countless other websites on the internet.
+However, if you have no web design help, it’s not a bad alternative.

 Should I Use HVAC Website Templates?

 Using website templates is generally acceptable as long as they are on WordPress and feature original pages and content.
 Custom design is the best option for companies who want to maximize their SEO efforts, but templates serve their purpose for companies who wish to add content and brand their website.